-Symptomatic or asymptomatic LEAD (ABI $\leq$ 0.90) is associated with a doubling of the 10-year rate of coronary events, CV mortality, and total mortality.
-Within 5 years of LEAD diagnosis, 20% develop AMI or stroke, and mortality is 10-15%.
+Symptomatic or asymptomatic LEAD (ABI ≤0.90) is associated with a doubling of the 10-year rate of coronary events, CV mortality, and total mortality.
+125 Within 5 years of LEAD diagnosis, 20% develop AMI or stroke, and mortality is 10-15%.
+767

 All LEAD patients require lifestyle improvement and pharmacological therapy.
-Smoking cessation increases walking distance and lowers amputation risk.
-In patients with DM, glycaemic control improves limb outcomes.
-Statins provide modest improvements in walking distance, and lower the risk of adverse limb events.
-Combining a statin with ezetimibe or a PCSK9 inhibitor also has beneficial effects.
-The distance of the control of the control
+Smoking cessation increases walking distance and lowers amputation risk.2 In patients with DM, glycaemic control improves limb outcomes.768 Statins provide modest improvements in walking distance, and lower the risk of adverse limb events.
+769,770 Combining a statin with ezetimibe771 or a PCSK9 inhibitor also has beneficial effects.772

 Platelet inhibitors are used to prevent limb-related and general CV events.
-The optimal antiplatelet strategy remains unclear. $^{773}$ DAPT is currently recommended only after intervention (irrespective of the stent type) for at least 1 month.
+The optimal antiplatelet strategy remains unclear.
+773 DAPT is currently recommended only after intervention (irrespective of the stent type) for at least 1 month.

-In the COMPASS (Cardiovascular Outcomes for People Using Anticoagulation Strategies) trial, low-dose rivaroxaban added to aspirin in CVD patients with an ABI <0.90 reduced not only ASCVD events, but also major adverse limb events, including amputation (HR 0.54),
+In the COMPASS (Cardiovascular Outcomes for People Using Anticoagulation Strategies) trial, low-dose rivaroxaban added to aspirin in CVD patients with an ABI < 0.90 reduced not only ASCVD events, but also major adverse limb events, including amputation (HR 0.54),